Subscribe to our YouTube channel for free access to over 250 classroom videos.

 Grammatical Building Blocks Skill Explainer

-A colored fan showing the acronym F.A.N.B.O.Y.S., which stands for the conjunction words for, and, nor, but, or, yet, and so.
+A colored fan showing the acronym F.A.N.B.O.Y.S., which stands for the conjunction words for, and, nor, but, or, yet, and so and help to teach grammar.

 A chart of connector words showing the conjunction, the function, and an example sentence.